lilawren/ProductSearch/README.md

 ## SETUP

-This app was developed on linux so mac commands will be similar:
+Note: This app was developed on Ubuntu

 To setup postgres:
 ```